Upstate Crime Analysis Center

 UCAC

-The Upstate Crime Analysis Center (UCAC) housed at USC Upstate Greenville is a regional hub for training, collaboration, and research in crime analysis and evidence-based policing.
+The Upstate Crime Analysis Center (UCAC) housed at USC Upstate’s George Dean Johnson, Jr. College of Business and Economics is a regional hub for training, collaboration, and research in crime analysis and evidence-based policing.
 We serve students, law enforcement professionals, and community stakeholders across South Carolina’s Upstate.

 UCAC Upstate Crime Analysis logo